Mellrichstadt

 Mellrichstadt (/de/) is a town in the district Rhön-Grabfeld, in Bavaria, Germany.
 It is situated 17 km southwest of Meiningen, and 13 km northeast of Bad Neustadt.
 It includes the following villages: Bahra, Eußenhausen, Frickenhausen, Mühlfeld, Sondheim im Grabfeld und Roßrieth.

 History

+Mellrichstadt has a history dating back to the Middle Ages.
+The town was first documented in 751 AD in a deed of gift from a Frankish nobleman, confirming its status as one of the oldest settlements in the region of Franconia.
+It received its town rights around 1230, establishing its significance as a trading center.

 On September 30th, 1938, the town's synagogue was destroyed, purportedly due to a mob of Sudeten Germans breaking into the synagogue.
 No members of the congregation were recorded as being harmed, as they were given warning beforehand by an unknown source.

 During the Cold War, Mellrichstadt was located close to the Inner German border.
-A mechanized battalion and an anti-tank company of the Bundeswehr's 35th Panzergrenadier Brigade were stationed there.
+A mechanized battalion and an anti-tank company of the Bundeswehr's 35th Panzergrenadier Brigade were stationed there, with the military installations serving as a key strategic point for border defense during the decades of German division.